 Determination: No significant impact.
 Water will be diverted using a well with a pump, and use will be measured using a meter supplied by DNRC.
-David Potts of Potts Drilling Inc, a licensed driller (license number WWC-512), has constructed the well in accordance with the rules of the Board of Water Well Contractors.
+Donald Maxwell Jr. of Diamond M Drilling Inc., a licensed driller (license number WWC-597), has constructed the well in accordance with the rules of the Board of Water Well Contractors.
 The diversion works should not create significant channel impacts, flow modifications, or barriers.
 No significant impacts to existing resources have been identified.

-UNIQUE, ENDANGERED, FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES concern," or create a barrier to the migration or movement of fish or wildlife.
+UNIQUE, ENDANGERED, FRAGILE OR LIMITED ENVIRONMENTAL RESOURCES

+Endangered and threatened species - Assess whether the proposed project will impact any threatened or endangered fish, wildlife, plants or aquatic species or any "species of special concern," or create a barrier to the migration or movement of fish or wildlife.
 For groundwater, assess whether the proposed project, including impacts on adjacent surface flows, would impact any threatened or endangered species or "species of special concern."